CAD97/generativity/README.md

 lifetimes in the eyes of borrowck will be opt-in.
 This crate won't opt in to such a feature, and thus will remain sound.

+However, in the specific case that the containing function returns `!` (is known to diverge at the type level), it is possible to get borrow checking to ignore the impact of drop glue, if it is never reached in any arm. `make_guard!` will refuse to compile in this case; in the case of any other return type, we ensure that the drop glue is considered in determining the full lifetime of the brand.

 ## Minimum supported Rust version

 The crate currently requires Rust 1.85.
 I have no intent of increasing the